kunif/OposInternals/README.md

-# OpenPOS for OLE service object development assistance.
+# OpenPOS for OLE service object development assistance
 ==================================================
 These are DLLs to aid in the development of service objects (SO) of OpenPOS for OLE (formerly OLE for Retail POS: called OPOS).
 Enlightened by the constant definition DLL (Opos_Constants.dll) of Common Control Objects, I have created information that is missing in SO development.